 Before proceeding, you can check out this Case Study of Why Startups Fail to reduce your chances of failure.

 Failure of Gillette

-Gillette is a famous brand but when Gillette launched Vector razor in India, it didn't do well.
+Gillette is a famous brand but when Gillette launched Vector razor in India, it is one of the biggest marketing blunders in India.
 Here is what was their mistake.
 Before launching vector they did some market research.
 They found that in India men had thicker and longer hair as compared to Americans.
 Keeping that in mind to unclog the razor while shaving they included a plastic piece that could slide down.

 The biggest mistake of Gillette was that they haven't researched in India.
 They had researched with Indian students at MIT.
 So, they missed the biggest problem of Indian men, that is access to running water while shaving.
 That is why unclogging the Vector razor while shaving isn't possible.
 Ultimately they end up with failure.